-I am an accredited member of the British Association for Counselling and Psychotherapy (MBACP) and The National Counselling Society (NCS).
+I am an accredited member of the British Association for Counselling and Psychotherapy (MBACP).
 This gives you the assurance that I conform to their monitoring standards and offer an ethical and professional service.

 ‘Indaba’ is a Zulu word meaning coming together to discuss something which is affecting you, a safe forum where you have a voice and will be heard.
 The emphasis is on exploring ways of communicating and a resultant growth.
 Counselling very much represents this meeting of the minds.